thehui87/Learning-Godot/tutorial_physics_2d.md

 ### Units of Measure

 It is often a problem when integrating a 2D Physics engine to a game that such engines are optimized to work using meters as unit of measure.
-Godot 2D physics engine is designed to function properly in pixels, so all units and default values used for stabilization are tuned for this, making development more straightforward.
+Godot uses a built-in custom 2D physics engine that is designed to function properly in pixels, so all units and default values used for stabilization are tuned for this, making development more straightforward.

 ### CollisionObject2D